top of page

 compassionate accountability workshops

 This workshop series involves Protestant pastors, church members, and educators on the topic of compassion and compassionate accountability in church spaces.
-Emerging from a shared value of love, we will consider how our churches & communities can develop compassion practices and use compassionate accountability to address harms within the church or areas where the intent of showing compassion falls short of compassionate impact.
+Emerging from a shared value of love, we considered how our churches & communities can develop compassion practices and use compassionate accountability to address harms within the church or areas where the intent of showing compassion falls short of compassionate impact.
 The first portion will focus on using theatre-based activities to explore compassion, accountability, strategies for dealing with emotions when someone tells us we have harmed them, and more.
 The second portion will continue to explore the topics from the first day by engaging with why people describe they are leaving faith communities and by co-creating compassion and compassionate accountability plans for our churches.

 bottom of page